2020 United States presidential election: Debates

 On October 11, 2019, the Commission on Presidential Debates (CPD) announced that three general election debates would be held in the fall of 2020.

 The first, moderated by Chris Wallace, took place on September 29, and was co-hosted by Case Western Reserve University and the Cleveland Clinic in Cleveland, Ohio.
 The debate was originally to be hosted at the University of Notre Dame in Notre Dame, Indiana, but the university decided against holding the debate as a result of the COVID-19 pandemic.
-Biden was generally held to have won the first debate, with a significant minority of commentators calling it a draw.
+Biden was generally held to have won the first debate, with a significant minority of commentators deeming it a draw.

-One exchange that was particularly noted was when Trump did not directly denounce the white supremacist and neo-fascist group Proud Boys, which explicitly engages in political violence, instead responding that they should "stand back and stand by".
+One exchange that was particularly noted was when Trump did not directly denounce the white supremacist and neo-fascist group Proud Boys, instead responding that they should "stand back and stand by".
 On the next day, Trump told reporters the group should "stand down" while also claiming that he was not aware of what the group was.
 The debate was described as "chaotic and nearly incoherent" because of Trump's repeated interruptions, causing the CPD to consider adjustments to the format of the remaining debates.

 The vice presidential debate was held on October 7, 2020, at the University of Utah in Salt Lake City.
 The debate was widely held to be subdued, with no clear victor.
 One incident that was particularly commented on was when a fly landed on vice-president Pence's head, and remained there unbeknownst to him for two minutes.

 The second debate was initially set to be held at the University of Michigan in Ann Arbor, Michigan, but the university withdrew in June 2020, over concerns regarding the COVID-19 pandemic.
 The planned debate was rescheduled for October 15 at the Adrienne Arsht Center for the Performing Arts in Miami; due to Trump contracting COVID-19, the CPD announced on October 8 that the debate would be held virtually, in which the candidates would appear from separate locations.
 Trump refused to participate in a virtual debate, and the commission subsequently announced that the debate had been cancelled.

 The third scheduled debate took place on October 22 at Belmont University in Nashville, Tennessee, and was moderated by Kristen Welker.
-The changes to the debate rules resulted in it being generally considered more civil than the first debate.
+The changes to the debate rules, which included the candidates' microphones being muted while the other was speaking, resulted in it being generally considered more civil than the first debate.
 Welker's performance as moderator was praised, with her being regarded as having done a good job preventing the candidates from interrupting each other.
 Biden was generally held to have won the debate, though it was considered unlikely to alter the race to any considerable degree.

 The Free & Equal Elections Foundation held two debates with various third party and independent candidates, one on October 8, 2020, in Denver, Colorado, and another on October 24, 2020, in Cheyenne, Wyoming.